Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-The proposed algorithm was evaluated against several other methods in numerical simulations and vision-based experiments in the TORCS environment.
-All experiments were conducted on a PC equipped with an Intel i9-9900K CPU, 64 GB of RAM, and an Nvidia RTX 2080 ti GPU with 11 GB of VRAM.
-The TORCS software provides sophisticated visualization and physics engines and accurately simulates both visual effects and vehicle dynamics for a self-driving vehicle and its surrounding environment \cite{Che15, Car15,Lee21}.
+The proposed algorithm was evaluated against several other methods through numerical simulations and vision-based experiments in the TORCS environment.
+All simulations and experiments were conducted on a personal computer equipped with an Intel i9-9900K CPU, 64 GB of RAM, and an Nvidia RTX 2080 Ti graphics processing unit with 11 GB of VRAM.
+TORCS provides sophisticated visualization and physics engines and accurately simulates visual effects for a self-driving vehicle and its surrounding environment as well as vehicle dynamics \cite{Che15, Car15, Li-19, Lee21, Wu23}.
 Due to lag in the TORCS simulator, the actuation delay was approximately 6.66 ms on our computer for vision-based experiments; this lag was zero in numerical simulations.
+In addition, varying road adhesion levels were considered in the vision-based experiments, acting as external disturbances similar to sensor noise.